Pycatchown/writeUps/FCSC2020/rootkitty/README.md

 Yay !
 Success, all we have to do now, is exactly the same on the remote ssh server, and we're done.

-Thank you for readding, hope you enjoyed this writeup, and special thanks to the author of this challenge, which was really fun !
+Thank you for reading, hope you enjoyed this writeup, and special thanks to the author of this challenge, which was really fun !

 This was Pycatchown for ya', keep hacking !